-Priorities Objectives Delivery mechanisms Targets Create stronger two-w flows consequent on i • Improve accountabilit у
+- Create stronger two-way data flows consequent on integration - Improve accountability

 5. Investing for our members' future

 RSSB is the largest institutional investor in Rwanda, with well over FRW 1 trillion of investments, more than 10% of GDP.
 All the funds are held on behalf of our members and the returns generated from our investments accumulate for the benefit of current and future beneficiaries of our schemes.
 We are committed to ensuring that, during SP25, RSSB becomes the market leader among Rwandan investors: not just the biggest investor in Rwanda but the best, especially for strategy, returns, social impact and innovation.